cncf/curriculum/README.md

 # curriculum
 Open Source Curriculum for CNCF Certification Courses

-This is the version 0.9 curriculum of CNCF Certified Kubernetes Adminstrator Exam.
-If you see an issue with the document, please open an issue.
-Minor issues may be addressed with updates.
-Major issue will require updates to the document which will come with new versions of the exam, generally coinciding with new version of Kubernetes.
+This is the the latest version of the curriculum for the CNCF Certified Kubernetes Adminstrator (CKA) Exam.
+If you see any errors with the document, please open an [issue](https://github.com/cncf/curriculum/issues/new) here.
+The document major and minor version (e.g., the 1 and 8 in 1.8.0) match the version of Kubernetes.
+The patch version (e.g., the 0 in 1.8.0) represents any iterations in the documentation for that version of Kubernetes.
+[Old versions](https://github.com/cncf/curriculum/tree/master/old-versions) remain available.

+CNCF encourages training companies to align their offerings to cover the contents of the curriculum.
+Training [partners](https://www.cncf.io/certification/training/) can purchase coupons for the CKA exam at a wholesale price to offer at the end of their training.

 The Curriculum is available under the [CC-BY 4.0+ License](https://creativecommons.org/licenses/by/4.0/).